Convergent and Efficient Deep Q Network Algorithm: Experimental details on Atari 2600

 We set the learning rate to be $6.25\times10^{-5}$ following \citet{RainbowDQN} unless otherwise specified.
-We use gradient clipping in the gradient descent iterations, using the maximal $\ell2$ norm of 10 in Sec.~5.1 and 5.2, and of 5 in Sec.~5.3.
-The $\epsilon_a$ hyperparameter for the Adam optimizer is set to be $1.5\times10^{-4}$ in Sec.~5.2, and in Sec.~5.1 and A.1 it is set to be $1.5\times10^{-4}$ for DQN, $5\times10^{-5}$ for C-DQN, and $5\times10^{-6}$ for NFQ, as we observe that the sizes of their gradients are different. $\epsilon_a$ is set to be $10^{-6}$ in Sec.~5.3 and \ref{auto init}.
+We use gradient clipping in the gradient descent iterations, using the maximal $\ell2$ norm of 10 in Sec.~5.1 and 5.2, and 5 in Sec.~5.3.
+The $\epsilon_a$ hyperparameter for the Adam optimizer follows \citet{RainbowDQN} and is set to be $1.5\times10^{-4}$ in Sec.~5.2, but in Sec.~5.1 it is set to be $1.5\times10^{-4}$ for DQN, and $5\times10^{-5}$ for C-DQN and $5\times10^{-6}$ for RG, becaue we observe that the sizes of the gradients are different for DQN, C-DQN and RG. $\epsilon_a$ is set to be $10^{-6}$ in Sec.~5.3 and \ref{auto init}.
 The weight parameters in the neural networks are initialized following \citet{KaimingHeInitialization}, and the bias parameters are initialized to be zero.